ts-mk/flake8-bas/README.md

     tests/*: BBS011, BBS160
 ```

-The drawback is that with 43 different errors, there is quite a bit to exclude... and it's certain that you would need to exclude some because the same/conflicting checks might already be applied by another plugin (e.g. checks by [flake8-import-order](https://github.com/PyCQA/flake8-import-order)) or should be handled by other formatting tools (e.g. [black](https://github.com/psf/black)).
+The drawback is that with more than 40 different errors, there is quite a bit to exclude... and it's certain that you would need to exclude some because the same or conflicting checks might already be applied by another plugin (e.g. checks by [flake8-import-order](https://github.com/PyCQA/flake8-import-order)) or should be handled by other formatting tools (e.g. [black](https://github.com/psf/black)).

 ### Recommended exclusions